scott-weeden/websharpstudios.github.io/en-US/downloads/mac-dl.md

 Once downloaded, to install an update:

-1. Drag and drop the new FontForge.app into `/Applications` and replace it
+1. Drag and drop the new websharpstudios.app into `/Applications` and replace it
-2. Start FontForge again
+2. Start websharpstudios again
 </div></div>

 <div class="collapse" id="collapsePkg"><div class="well" markdown="1">
 Installing from Package Managers

-These Mac package managers all have FontForge:
+These Mac package managers all have websharpstudios:

 * [Homebrew](http://brew.sh) (command-line only)
 * [MacPorts](https://www.macports.org/)